ashishtele/ashishtele.github.io/_posts/2022-01-08-Build_your_MLOps_open_stack.md

 When we run the final scripts using DVC/Airflow/Prefect in the Dev/Prod environment, the batch predictions can be persisted as a table in the database.
 I have used the BQ table to save the batch predictions.
 We can also persist the model pipelines and keep track of the best-performing models.
 We have a couple of examples for the model monitoring like [Vertex AI Monitoring](https://cloud.google.com/vertex-ai/docs/model-monitoring), [Evidently AI](https://evidentlyai.com/).
 Evidently AI can be used to run data and model checks as a part of MLFlow/Airflow pipeline.
 It also generates sharable reports for debugging.
 If we are generating any report such as CSV/Excel as an output, it should be pushed to the storage bucket.
 The model artifacts can be pushed to GCS bucket for versioning and automation purpose.

 When it comes to online inference, we have a bunch of tools for quick prototyping.
 [Streamlit](https://streamlit.io/) is easy to use and fast to build tool.
 We do have FastAPI, high-performance web framework as a great alternative.
 FastAPI has a couple of advantages over Flask tool.
+FastAPI is faster thanks to [ASGI](https://fastapi.tiangolo.com/benchmarks/), automatic docs, type declarations (for validation) !!

-Continue..
+Thank you..